Scooter Braun on Ariana Grande's Reaction to Him Signing Demi Lovato

-Scooter Braun on Ariana Grande's 'Very Different' Reaction When He Signed Demi Lovato as a New Client
+Scooter Braun on Ariana Grande's 'Very Different' Reaction to Demi Lovato Signing With Him

 Scooter Braun is all about creating a family with his clients.
 The 38-year-old famed manager of Justin Bieber, Ariana Grande and many more top acts spoke with supermodel Ashley Graham on her Pretty Big Deal podcast.